scorecard-ai/scorecard-examples/python-claude-agent-sdk-otel/README.md

 # Python Claude Agent SDK with Multi-Step Workflow + OpenTelemetry

-A multi-step research agent using the Claude Agent SDK with OpenTelemetry observability.
+A multi-step research agent using the Claude Agent SDK that sends OpenTelemetry traces to Scorecard.

+There are three steps:

+1. List 5 interesting facts about cats.
+2. What is the most surprising fact and why?
+3. Create a brief summary.

 ## Installation